America Celebrates: Maryland

 The America Celebrates display is free and open to visitors throughout the month.
 Learn about last year’s ornaments here.

 Katherine Dilworth introduces students to the centuries-old art form of felting.
-Learn how you can bring her programs into your school today by visiting our website.
+Learn how you can bring her programs into your school today by visiting her artist page.